ajdeguzman/app-ideas/README.md

 * View other/friends running profiles
 * Create events/team
 * Weather advice/Weather forecast on upcoming events/
+* Achievements (Based on distance ran and years of running)

 ### Filipino Grammar Quiz (Idea is like the app Freaking Math)